RohanAlexander/telling_stories_with_data/_book/97-assessment 2.md

 ### Checks

-- There should be no R code or raw R output in the final PDF.
+Check that:

-- Code should be entirely reproducible, well-documented, commented, and readable.
+- There is no R code or raw R output in the final PDF.
-- The paper should knit directly to PDF i.e. use 'Knit to PDF'.
+- There is at least one R script in the 'scripts' folder (a good role for this file is to download the data and save it locally, so that the R Markdown file can draw on the local copy).
-    - Do not use 'Knit to html' and then save as a PDF.
+- Code is thoroughly commented code.
-    - Do not use 'Knit to Word' and then save as a PDF
+- The paper knits directly to PDF.
+Do not 'knit to html' and then save as a PDF.
+Do not 'knit to Word' and then save as a PDF
-- Graphs, tables, and text should be clear, and of comparable quality to those of FiveThirtyEight.
+- Graphs, tables, and text are clear, and of comparable quality to those of FiveThirtyEight.
-- The date should be up-to-date and unambiguous (e.g. 2/3/2022 is ambiguous, 2 March 2022 is not).
+- The date is updated and unambiguous (i.e. 2/3/2022 is ambiguous, 2 March 2022 is not).
-- The entire workflow should be entirely reproducible.
+- The entire workflow is entirely reproducible.
-- There should not be any typos.
+- There are no typos.
-- There should be no sign this is a school paper.
+- There is no sign this is a school paper.
-- There must be a link to the paper's GitHub repo using a footnote.
+- There is a link to the paper's GitHub repo using a footnote.
-- The GitHub repo should be well-organized, and contain an informative README.
+- The GitHub repo is well-organized, and contains an informative README.
-- The paper should be well-written and able to be understood by the average reader of, say, FiveThirtyEight.
+- The paper is well-written and able to be understood by the average reader of, say, FiveThirtyEight.
 This means that you are allowed to use mathematical notation, but you must explain all of it in plain language.
 All statistical concepts and terminology must be explained.
 Your reader is someone with a university education, but not necessarily someone who understands what a p-value is.

 ### FAQ